Buginsideme/Challenges-by-SL/README.md

 # Challenges-by-SL
-There are the my reply to challenges of SL
+These are  my reply to challenges of SL